Company Back Story

 The seller claimed it came with an iridium nib but it is stainless steel with gold-plated accents.
 A kangaroo-like the one in the jewel on the cap, scroll accent work, and the name “Kaigelu” is etched on the nib.
 The section is metal or brass, gold plated with “Kaigelu” and the model number etched into the opposite side.

 The nib is labeled as Fine and it writes accordingly on 100gsm or better paper.
 On cheap paper the ink will flow.

 The converter is attractive as far as converts go.
 It screws into the section but doesn’t appear to hold as much ink as other converters and contains a steel ball.
 I assume this keeps the ink “stirred, not shaken” which makes the pen rattle.
 The pen also accepts international converters as well as long international cartridges.

 - Capped length 137mm,

 - Pen and converter weigh in at 28g,

 My complaints are: removing the cap did require 3 full turns, unscrewing the barrel from the section took a week (ok I exaggerate a bit), and the rattle the pen makes because of the steel ball in the converter.
 This is a feature to keep the ink from thickening up – a common occurrence for ink in Asia because of the heat and humidity.

-Unlike the experiences reported by others, the pen did not leak, it is not too heavy, the nib did not require smoothing or other fine tuning.
+Unlike the experiences reported by others, the pen did not leak, it is not too heavy, and the nib did not require smoothing or other fine-tuning.
 I like the feel and weight of it in my hand.
 It wrote smoothly when I initially inked it up.
 I like it and for a mere $26 you can say I love it.
 Would I buy another – absolutely, maybe the tiger eye pen next.